maitag/peote-view-origin/README.md

 ####Steps

-To be near OpenGl, all that items are numbered by index to speed up rendering.
+To be near OpenGl, all items are accessible by an index.

 ```
 	peoteView = new PeoteView();